Costs of agreeing a commercial lease

 From there, the landlord’s solicitors will generally prepare a lease for review by the tenant’s solicitors.
 Each parties' solicitors will then exchange any revisions until a final version is agreed.

 The tenant's financial burden can be reduced through a fixed-price fee arrangement.
-Legal service providers often offer such arrangements for negotiating commercial leases.
+Legal service providers often offer such arrangements for negotiating commercial property leases leases.
 An initial report or consultation on the terms of a lease typically costs the tenant about £500, excluding VAT.
 Such advice will help the tenant understand their legal rights and obligations.

-It is also important, however, to check that there are no issues with the landlord’s title to the property.
+Check that there are no issues with the landlord’s title to the property.
 A legal adviser will be able to instruct and advise upon the necessary property searches and reports.

 Final costs